Main illustration: Amber Vittoria

 Highly optimized SEO content is rarely opinionated

 There’s a reason that SEO-optimized content rarely performs well on social.
-If you are primarily writing for the algorithms, you won’t be prioritizing opinions, you’ll be looking for the consensus (so that your article satisfies search intent for the maximum number of people possible).
+If you are primarily writing for the algorithms, you won’t prioritize opinions and you’ll be looking for the consensus (so that your article satisfies search intent for the maximum number of people possible).
 And that makes readers far less likely to share it.
-I call it happy meal content – it looks good from a distance but you’re left feeling hungry not long after you consume it.
+Think of it as “happy meal” content – it looks good from a distance but you’re left feeling hungry not long after you consume it.